 - At the beginning of each staff system (Show Measure Numbers at Start of Staff System)

-- At a specific measure interval (Show on Every __ Measures Beginning with Measure __)
+- At a specific measure interval (Show Every __ Measures Beginning with Measure __)

 - As a measure range for multimeasure rests (Show on Multimeasure Rests)

-Measure number settings can only conflict with each other if an enclosure is defined for either Show Measure Numbers at Start of Staff System or Show on Every _ Measures Beginning with Measure _, Show On Multimeasure Rests is checked, and the number is defined to appear on a measure beginning a multimeasure rest.
+Measure number settings can only conflict with each other if an enclosure is defined for either Show Measure Numbers at Start of Staff System or Show Every _ Measures Beginning with Measure _, Show On Multimeasure Rests is checked, and the number is defined to appear on a measure beginning a multimeasure rest.
 In this case, Finale displays both the enclosed measure number and the multimeasure rest number/number range.
-To hide one or the other, right
+To hide one or the other, right-click the measure number's handle and choose Always Hide Number.

 Note that in addition to the options for a single region, you can also create different regions of measure numbers in your piece, each with its own font, positioning, and numbering scheme.